On the Ground

 Read about the Environmental Law and Policy Clinic’s first 10 years, a new book on regulating after crises, faculty scholarship, and more.

 Duke-Leiden Institute in Global and Transnational Law

-The Duke-Leiden Institute in Global and Transnational Law is a one-month residential program in Leiden and The Hague, the Netherlands, designed for students and young professionals interested in studying international and comparative law.
+The Duke-Leiden Institute in Global and Transnational Law is a one-month residential program in Leiden and The Hague, the Netherlands, designed for students and professionals interested in studying international and comparative law.
 The Institute, which takes place over four weeks in June and July, also provides an excellent foundation for studying law in the United States.
-Courses are taught in English by faculty from the United States and from other countries.
+Courses are taught in English, on the Leiden University Campus in The Hague, by faculty from Duke Law School and Leiden Law School.
 In previous years, courses have focused on subjects such as international trade, international dispute resolution, human rights, international criminal law, and comparative constitutional law.
 The Institute enrolls approximately 50 students from Duke and other American law schools, as well as from countries around the world.

-The Duke-Leiden Institute is designed to address the educational and professional needs of students and young lawyers with an interest in international and comparative law as well as those with an interest in transnational practice.
+The Duke-Leiden Institute is designed to address the educational and professional needs of students and lawyers with an interest in international and comparative law as well as those with an interest in transnational practice.
 The Institute brings together a congenial group of participants and faculty members who wish to share their highly-varied legal backgrounds and cultures and to learn from one another.
-The academic program draws on the rich international community of Leiden and The Hague and is enhanced by visits to international institutions and law firms that complement and enrich the classroom instruction, special lectures on topics such as Dutch legal history, and a scholarly conference.
+The academic program draws on the rich international community of Leiden and The Hague and is enhanced by visits to international institutions and law firms that complement and enrich the classroom instruction, special lectures, and a scholarly conference.
 A number of extra-curricular activities are also organized so that students can enjoy the cultural and other amenities of the area.